Please note: Summer Closings

 Were you ever in a Baptist Student Union?
 We are pleased to present a new history, Baptist Collegiate Ministry in Virginia, Past, Present, Future, written by Rachel Cook, a Fellow of the Heritage Center, which includes numerous photographs of Baptist student work across the years.
 To order, send $6 to cover s&h and ask for the BCM history.
 Call or write the Center at the above address.

-Established in 2000 following an agreement between the Baptist General Association of Virginia, the University of Richmond and the Virginia Baptist Historical Society, the Center for Baptist Heritage & Studies seeks to champion Baptist distinctives and Baptist heritage and to provide educational opportunities related to Baptist distinctives, history and heritage.
+Established in 2000 through an agreement between the Baptist General Association of Virginia, the University of Richmond and the Virginia Baptist Historical Society, the Center for Baptist Heritage & Studies seeks to champion the distinctive contributions of Baptists and to provide educational opportunities related to Baptist history and heritage.

-It accomplishes its mission in numerous ways, including the production of resources and publications, the offering of convocations and programs on special topics of interest, and the availability of a Heritage Fellows program for college students and an essay contest for high school students.
-The Center has also published a magazine for children exploring important figures in Baptist life, called Heritage Seekers.
+It accomplishes its mission in numerous ways, including the production of publications, convocations and programs on special topics of interest, and the Heritage Fellows program for college students, as well as an essay contest for high school students.
+The Center also produced a magazine for children exploring important figures in Baptist life, called Heritage Seekers.

 The Center for Baptist Heritage & Studies receives support from Virginia Baptists and other partnering individuals and friends; those interested in the work of the Center are invited to contribute financially.
 Conceived in late 1999, the Center began operations in 2000 as an organization equipped to meet the challenges of the 21st century.
 The Center serves as an educational medium to teach and transmit Baptist heritage.
 It explores Baptist distinctives by providing educational opportunities and resources for reflecting on current issues related to the Baptist tradition.
 Its tag line is “Remembering the Past and Imagining the Future.”